-- Make an effort to use inclusive language (he/she, sisters and brothers, they) in descriptive material. - Tell stories and give examples from a wide range of experiences and types including considerations of audience: gender, age, ethnicity, etc.
+- Try to use inclusive language (he/she, sisters and brothers, they) in descriptive material. - Tell stories and give examples from a wide range of experiences and types including considerations of audience: gender, age, ethnicity, etc.

 Nyvall Hall Room Use Policy